Moody's cuts India's growth projection for 2022 to 7% on global slowdown, rising rates | Business

 - India

-Moody's on Friday slashed India's GDP growth projection for 2022 to 7 per cent on expectation that global slowdown and high domestic interest rates would dampen economic momentum.
+Moody's on Friday slashed India's GDP growth projection to 7 per cent for 2022, saying that global slowdown and high domestic interest rates would dampen economic momentum.

 This is the second time in as many months that Moody's Investors Service has cut India's growth estimates for 2022.
 In September, it had cut projection for the year to 7.7 per cent from 8.8 per cent pegged in May.